The idea that client-centered law firms are more successful is not a new one. Forward-thinking lawyers have been taking this approach for years.

 One of the things people do which turns out to be less helpful than people expect is to try to create an armour.
 They might think ‘I’m going to go into this situation, this person is going to be crazy stressed, and I can’t let that infect me.
 I’m going to stay calm and in control.’
 But it turns out, when you spend a lot of time with other people who are highly stressed, you have a better chance of dealing well with that stress when you let it be a little bit contagious —so that it activates in you what you care about and what your goals are in the situation … Let yourself connect and feel what the situation is, and then get clear about what your role is so you can shift into effective management of the situation … This will help [your client] shift gears and join you in problem solving as well.

 Creating a better client journey and overall client experience at your law firm means truly seeing things from your client’s perspective.
-Don’t make assumptions: Stay engaged with your clients, and look for opportunities to get insight into their experience.
+That means gathering insights into the client experience straight from the source: Stay engaged with your clients, and look for opportunities to get insight into their experience.

 Bill Burnett and Dave Evans, authors of the #1 New York Times Best Seller, Designing Your Life and keynote speakers at the 2018 Clio Cloud Conference, had a few ideas to help with this.
 For example, Dave noted that there’s a subtle but important difference when a lawyer tells a client what to do, versus when they present them with several options, explain the consequences, and let the client make the choice: In the former scenario, the lawyer is the authoritative person at the center of the experience, while in the latter scenario, the client is at the center of the experience.